BIGjuevos/js-colors/README.md

 4. It still passes eslint

 To work on the code simply:
-1. Install all of the dependencies (luckily npm makes this easy) npm install
+1. Install all of the dependencies (luckily npm makes this really easy) npm install
 2. Edit what you need to in colors.js
 3. Make sure tests pass
        karma start
 4. Make sure eslint passes
+       eslint
 5. YAY!
+Thanks for contributing!

 # license
 It's MIT License.
 Do whatever you want really.
 Though I do love to know who is using it so feel free to drop me a line!